mfelleisen/Evolution/README.md

 3. clean up add a description of communication between pieces
 4. bring back gui in xserver
 5. put json-> for test harnesses in proper place (test modules)
-6. name proxy-server and proxy-player properly
-7. re-think the case when a player cannot eat now, but later when a "victim" becomes available -. move distributed part to subdirectory
+7. re-think the case when a player cannot eat now, but later when a "victim" becomes available
 9. document JSON in this subdirectory's README

 Files, Modules and Dependencies